Time to add visual editing

 Hint

-The value prop is needed only for compatibility with Server Components, but it's better to pass it, if you should use this brick in a project with Server Components (like Next.js App Router) in the future.
+The value prop is needed only for compatibility with Server Components, but it's better to always pass it, even if you are not using RSC for the current project, so that bricks are already compatible with the Next.js App Router, in case you'd like to use it in the future.

 Custom placeholder